-The new standard is based on the principle that revenue is recognised when control of a good or service transfers to a customer therefore the notion of control replaces the existing notion of risks and rewards.
+Revenue is recognised when control of a good or service transfers to a customer therefore the notion of control replaces the existing notion of risks and rewards.
 In most instances, control passes, and sales revenue is recognised when legal title of the property is transferred to the buyer.
 There may be circumstances when judgment is required based on the five indicators of control below:

-- i.
-The buyer has the significant risks and rewards of ownership and has the ability to direct the use of, and obtain substantially all of the remaining benefits from the good or service: - ii.
+- The buyer has the significant risks and rewards of ownership and has the ability to direct the use of, and obtain substantially all of the remaining benefits from the good or service; - ii.
 The buyer has a present obligation to pay in accordance with the terms of the sales contract.
 For property disposed of, this is generally on transfer of legal title, at which time settlement of the remaining contract price occurs; - iii.
 The buyer has accepted the asset; - iv.
 The buyer has legal title to the asset; and - v.
 The buyer has physical possession of the asset

-AASB 15 required the Group to identify deliverables in contracts with customers that qualify as 'performance obligations'.
+AASB 15 requires the Group to identify deliverables in contracts with customers that qualify as 'performance obligations'.
 The transaction price receivable from customers must be allocated between the Group's performance obligations under the contracts on a relative stand-alone selling price basis.
 Revenue will be recognised at a point in time when the performance obligations are met.